taheroo/react-coding-challenge/README.md

 ![Desktop HD 3](https://user-images.githubusercontent.com/5519740/102994792-320b8400-4539-11eb-851d-c285bd9f5b4e.jpg)

 ## Must-have:
+1. TypeScript
-1. React + State Management (Redux/MobX)
+2. React + State Management (Redux/MobX)
-2. Validation on forms
+3. Validation on forms
-3. Usage of modern js functionality (ES6+)
+4. Usage of modern js functionality (ES6+)
-4. Create a new repo, add this README as the initial commit.
-Then make a pull request to your own master/main branch
+5. Use the _TypeScript NextJS Starter_ to get things going

 ## Nice to have:
-1. Typescript
-2. Clean code (linters, prettier)
+2. Clean code (run linters, prettier)
 3. A few tests
 4. App deployed to [Vercel](https://www.vercel.com/)
-5. Cleanup what ever you don't need from create next app
 6. Conventional Commit Messages
 7. Gitflow Branch Naming

+## Very nice to have:
-8. Github Actions
+8. Github Actions to run linting and tests

 ## What will we be paying attention to:
 1. How you split code for components